-For instance the Lesser Kudu, striped Hyena, Grant’s gazelle and Beisa Oryx are not sited in these present times and are assumed to be locally extinct.
-Elephant, bush pig , Rothschild giraffe, Burch ell’s zebra, warthog, cape buffalo, eland, jackson’s hartebeest, bush duskier, bohor reed buck, and oribi are few of the other game herds species a long with the cat family species i.e. leopard ,lion, common zebra, Buffalo, and a range of small cats, spotted hyena, Kangoni, side-striped jackal-commonly seen and black-backed jackal.
-Five species of primate are also got in the park for example the Kavirondo bush baby being endemic.
+For instance, the Lesser Kudu, striped Hyena, Grant’s gazelle and Beisa Oryx are not sited in these present times and are assumed to be locally extinct.
+Elephant, bush pig, Rothschild giraffe, Burch ell’s zebra, warthog, Cape buffalo, eland, Jackson’s hartebeest, bush duskier, bohor reedbuck, and oribi are few of the other game herds species along with the cat family species i.e. leopard, lion, common zebra, Buffalo, and a range of small cats, spotted hyena, Kangoni, side-striped jackal-commonly seen and black-backed jackal.
+Five species of primate are also got in the park, for example, the Kavirondo bush baby is endemic.
 Guenther’s Dik Dik.
-Senegal Galago may be also got in the rest camp at night and the common White-tailed Oribis is common in the Narus Valley, while the dry thickets marked with thorns are present in the north with counts of mongoose which is always encountered on night game drives while on safaris in Uganda.
+Senegal Galago maybe also got in the rest camp at night and the common White-tailed Oribis is common in the Narus Valley, while the dry thickets marked with thorns are present in the north with counts of mongoose which is always encountered on night game drives while on safaris in Uganda.
 Kidepo also has a very rich and diverse reptile fauna.
 The park also provides high opportunities of watching the tree climbing lions that always sits on the rock just as you enter the Apoka Park Headquarter or sit on sauces trees along Narus valley

 Apoka Tourism Centre.
 The Centre is overlooking the game-rich Narus Valley which is rich wild game and habitat to an upmarket lodge called Apoka lodge and also simply -run cottages, by UWA and this form tourism hubs.

-Kidepo Valley is dry for most part of the year which makes it to have a lesser wildlife concentration compared to Narus Valley.
-However, one can note that it is thrilling to drive along the valley exploring the dry Kidepo valley with its 50m wide white sand bed lying amidst banks that are covered with borasus palms.
-Kidepo literally translated as picking from below and the valley was visited by people coming to gather fallen borassus fruit for fermenting to make palm beer.
+Kidepo Valley is dry for the most part of the year which makes it to have a lesser wildlife concentration compared to Narus Valley.
+However, one can note that it is thrilling to drive along the valley exploring the dry Kidepo valley with its 50m wide white sand bed lying amidst banks that are covered with Borassus palms.
+Kidepo literally translated as picking from below and the valley was visited by people coming to gather fallen Borassus fruit for fermenting to make palm beer.
 The Hot Springs known as the Kanangorok is estimated to be lying 11km over the Kidepo River which is on the Sudan border.
-This is a favorable view point where one can sit and view the mountains beyond the frontier.
+This is a favourable viewpoint where one can sit and view the mountains beyond the frontier.

 Mount Morungole is located at 2,750m above sea level and is crossed by the Narus and Kidepo Rivers that supplies the park’s wildlife as well as natural habitat as a whole with water.
 The Morungole Range forms the southern corners of the park and rises from the plains a few kilometres northeast of Apoka.
 This special region can be visited on foot with a ranger and the mountain slopes are home to the IK tribe which is the smallest ethnic group in Uganda, with their specific –unique culture.